Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 Reviewed byApril Kilduff, MA, LCPC

-Searching for any and all solutions for your OCD symptoms can feel empowering.
+Searching for any and all solutions for your obsessive-compulsive disorder (OCD) symptoms can feel empowering.
 You want to feel better, after all!
-Which is why asking Dr. Google for things that you may be able to take over-the-counter—like supplements—in addition to your other treatments, can be so appealing.
-Plus, you may be interested in managing your OCD in a more holistic or natural way, says Nicholas Farrell, Ph.D., a licensed clinical psychologist and a Director of Clinical Programming at NOCD.
+Which is why asking Google for things that you may be able to take over-the-counter—like supplements—in addition to your other treatments, can be so appealing.
+Plus, you may be interested in managing your OCD in a more holistic or natural way.

-Whatever your reason for considering supplements for OCD, here’s what you need to know about whether they can really help or not, according to the research, and the best treatment for OCD.
+Whatever your reason for considering supplements for OCD, here’s what you need to know about whether they can really help or not, according to the research, along with what the best treatment for OCD actually is.

 What to know about over-the-counter supplements

-Dietary supplements can include vitamins, minerals, herbs, amino acids, and enzymes that are designed to either fill gaps in your diet (think: iron or vitamin B), or can be used to help manage certain medical conditions, according to the National Institutes of Health (NIH).
+Dietary supplements include vitamins, minerals, herbs, amino acids, and enzymes that are designed to either fill gaps in your diet or help manage certain medical conditions.

-However, just because you can pick them up in any grocery or drug store without a prescription doesn’t mean that they’re without risk.
-While the U.S. Food & Drug Administration (FDA) has some regulation over supplements, it does not require that they be approved.
-This means that it’s up to the company itself to ensure the accuracy of the label and safety of what their bottle contains.
-(You can see how this could be a problem, and research has shown that everything from product claims to the amount of the active ingredients on the label can be inaccurate.)
+However, just because you can pick supplements up in any grocery or drug store without a prescription doesn’t mean that they’re without risk.
+While the U.S. Food & Drug Administration (FDA) has some regulation over supplements, it does determine whether or not they are effective or require them to be approved.
+This means that it’s up to the supplement producer itself to ensure the accuracy and safety of what their bottle contains.
+You can see how this could be a problem, and research has shown that everything from product claims to the amount of the active ingredients on the label can be inaccurate.

-And overall, keep in mind that you should treat supplements as exactly what they are: as a way to supplement the other treatments you’re doing to manage your OCD symptoms—not as a replacement for evidence-based treatment, says Dr. Farrell.
+Dr. Farrell advises that you treat supplements as exactly what they are: a way to supplement your OCD treatment plan—not as a replacement for evidence-based treatment.
 What’s more, much of the available research on supplements and OCD is limited, inconclusive, contradictory, or funded by the manufacturer.

-So which vitamins, minerals, and supplements may be worth looking into and discussing with your health care provider if you have OCD?
-Here’s a rundown.
-Remember: Using them alone will not treat your OCD, and doing so could also delay your efforts to improve your symptoms.
-But they could be a part of your overall treatment plan.
+Here’s a rundown of the vitamins, minerals, and supplements that may be worth looking into and discussing with your healthcare provider.
+Remember, using them alone will not treat your OCD—and doing so could also delay your efforts to improve symptoms—but they could be a part of your overall treatment plan.

 Selenium and zinc

-There are some nutrient deficiencies that appear to be common among people with mental health disorders, according to a 2020 study published in General Psychiatry that reviewed the research on supplements for OCD.
-Two of these deficiencies include selenium and zinc, and the evidence suggests that supplementing with these minerals may be associated with a reduction in OCD symptoms, possibly because they affect antioxidant processes in the body that could influence the development of the disorder.
-Talk to your doctor about if your levels of these, or other, nutrients should be tested.
+Two of these deficiencies include selenium and zinc, and the evidence suggests that supplementing with these minerals may be associated with a reduction in OCD symptoms.
+This is possibly because selenium and zinc affect antioxidant processes in the body that could influence the development of OCD.
+If you are concerned about your nutrient levels, talk to your healthcare provider about getting them tested.

 Vitamin B12